itsYork/findmysmokeshop/README.md

 update their subscription level using the `/api/subscribe` endpoint.

-Set the `SECRET_KEY` environment variable before running the server to keep session data secure. `backend/app.py` falls back to a default if this variable is missing.
+Set the `SECRET_KEY` environment variable before running the server to keep session data secure. `backend/app.py` uses a default value of "change-me" only when `SECRET_KEY` is unset or blank.

 ## Deploying with cPanel Git